 - Other alternative remedies – These treatments are less commonly accepted, but may be useful.
 They may include herbal remedies, acupuncture or even wearing a special magnetic bracelet.

-Please investigate the minimally invasive procedures performed at Laser Spine Institute.
+Please investigate the minimally invasive degenerative disc disease treatment procedures performed at Laser Spine Institute.
 Laser Spine Institute offers effective procedures with less tissue destruction, a shorter recovery period and lower risk of complications than traditional open spine surgeries of all types.
 Contact us today for a complimentary review of your MRI or CT scan, and to receive more information about us.